 a virtual communication path for distributing information.
-In SAS, a channel is identified with a particular topic (just as a television channel is identified with a particular radio frequency).
+In SAS, a channel is identified with a particular topic.
 Using the features of the Publishing Framework, authorized users or applications can publish digital content to the channel, and authorized users and applications can subscribe to the channel in order to receive the content.
-See also publish and subscribe.